hobby-kube/guide/README.md

 ![Terraform](assets/terraform.png) [`provider/digitalocean`](https://github.com/hobby-kube/provisioning/tree/master/provider/digitalocean)
 ![Terraform](assets/terraform.png) [`provider/scaleway`](https://github.com/hobby-kube/provisioning/tree/master/provider/scaleway)

-At this point it's time to choose a cloud provider based on a few criteria such as trustworthiness, reliability, pricing and data center location.
+At this point, it's time to choose a cloud provider based on a few criteria such as trustworthiness, reliability, pricing, and data center location.
 The very best offer at this time is definitely from [Hetzner Cloud](https://hetzner.cloud/?ref=osR7dA9R4bmz) (referral link, get €20), where one gets a suitable three node cluster up and running for **around €9/month** (3x2GB).
-Hetzner currently only operate data centers located in Europe.
+Hetzner currently only operates data centers located in Europe.

-[DigitalOcean](https://m.do.co/c/8bd7e234cf6c) (referral link, get $100) is known for their great support and having data centers around the globe which is definitely a plus.
+[DigitalOcean](https://m.do.co/c/8bd7e234cf6c) (referral link, get $100) is known for its great support and has data centers around the globe which is definitely a plus.
 A three node cluster will cost $15/month (3x1GB).

 [Scaleway](https://www.scaleway.com/)'s instances start at €4.99 (previously €2.99).
 A three node cluster will cost around €15/month (3x2GB).

-[Linode](https://www.linode.com/), [Vultr](https://www.vultr.com/) and a couple of other providers with similar offers are other viable options.
+[Linode](https://www.linode.com/), [Vultr](https://www.vultr.com/), and a couple of other providers with similar offers are other viable options.
 While they all have their advantages and disadvantages, they should be perfectly fine for hosting a Kubernetes cluster.

 ## Choosing an operating system